soles-STATS/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

+🙋‍♀️ Welcome to SOLES Awesome Stats, a collaborative repository maintained by a team of researchers and educators from the School of Life and Environmental Sciences (SOLES), University of Sydney, Australia.

+## Awesome workshops

+## Awesome data

+## Awesome templates